Analytics Tools Built for a Post-Cookie World

 - Ease of use for both marketers and developers

-- Value for money and scalability
+- Value for money and scalability as data volume grows

 1. Google Analytics 4

 The industry standard for web analytics combining event-based tracking with machine learning insights.
 GA4 offers free powerful analysis of website traffic and user behavior with seamless integration into the Google Marketing ecosystem including Ads, Search Console, and BigQuery.
+The Explorations feature enables advanced analyses without SQL knowledge, and Predictive Audiences help marketers identify high-value users early.

 Pros

-- +Free with extensive functionality
+- +Free with extensive functionality for websites of any size

-- +Advanced machine learning insights and predictions
+- +Advanced machine learning insights and predictive audiences

 Cons

-- -Privacy concerns: data is processed by Google
+- -Privacy concerns: data is processed by Google in the US by default

-- -Complex interface for simple reporting
+- -Complex interface makes simple reporting unnecessarily complicated

 2. Mixpanel

 Product analytics platform specialized in analyzing user behavior within applications.
 Mixpanel offers powerful funnel analysis, cohort studies, and retention tracking enabling product teams to make data-driven decisions about features and user experiences.
+The event-based data model makes it easy to track every user interaction from signup flow to feature adoption without relying on pageviews.

 Pros

-- +Excellent funnel and retention analysis
+- +Excellent funnel and retention analysis for product growth teams

-- +Powerful segmentation and cohort analysis
+- +Powerful segmentation and cohort analysis with visual query builder

 - +Generous free tier up to 20 million events per month